noobCode-69/Micor-Frontend-2/README.md

 # Microfronted

-This is a repo, which uses the microfrontend architecture for building web apps, it uses React as well as Vue ( although i don't know vue.js, i'm using it just for the purpose of testing running several framework in one app )
+This is a repo, which uses the microfrontend architecture for building web apps, it uses React .

-- The features ( login , signup ) are not functional , just a placeholder
+- Works fine in localhost
+- Little bug around navigation in production environment (s3 , cloudfront)